Agent Orcha Studio Dashboard

 Model Agnostic

-Seamlessly swap between OpenAI, Gemini, Anthropic, or local LLMs (Ollama, LM Studio) without rewriting logic.
+Seamlessly swap between OpenAI, Gemini, Anthropic, or local LLMs (Omni native, Ollama, LM Studio).
+Download and run models natively with zero setup.
 Zero vendor lock-in.

 Universal Tooling